Dog Days

 Dog Days unfolds in the long shadow of freak violence—where language stammers, time loops, and the body remembers what the mind can’t.

 “An incandescent book, a landmark in how to bring language to bear on the unspeakable.
-Beautiful, uncompromising, rigorous and totally original.” —OLIVIA LAING, author of The Lonely City
+Beautiful, uncompromising, rigorous and totally original.”—Olivia Laing, author of The Lonely City

-In 2009, Emily LaBarge and her family were held hostage at gunpoint while on vacation.
-A crocheted blanket was placed over her head while Mrs. Doubtfire and “Agnus Dei” played on repeat.
 In the years that follow, a therapist encourages her to lie in exactly the same position, “just like how it happened, for as long as it happened, and for as long as it takes until the pain comes out”—otherwise it will never leave.
-She tries to find “the good story”: the version that doesn’t make anyone uncomfortable, the short-enough one, the one with a moral or punchline.
+She tries to find “the good story”: neat, polite, reassuring.
 But what happens to the things the good story leaves out?

 Praise for Dog Days:

 “An incandescent book, a landmark in how to bring language to bear on the unspeakable.
-Beautiful, uncompromising, rigorous and totally original.” —OLIVIA LAING, author of The Lonely City
+Beautiful, uncompromising, rigorous and totally original.”—Olivia Laing, author of The Lonely City

 “Dog Days is a book about the relentless presentness of the past and the philosophical vertigo that follows a harrowing life-altering event.
-What emerges is a profound and necessary inquiry into how we assemble a self from the fragments of what we’ve read, what we’ve seen, and what we’ve survived.” —ANNE BOYER, author of The Undying
+What emerges is a profound and necessary inquiry into how we assemble a self from the fragments of what we’ve read, what we’ve seen, and what we’ve survived.”—Anne Boyer, author of The Undying

-“Emily LaBarge is always intellectually agile and emotionally capacious.” —DEBORAH LEVY, author of Hot Milk
+“Emily LaBarge is always intellectually agile and emotionally capacious.”—Deborah Levy, author of Hot Milk

 "Emily LaBarge renders trauma as a lived experience, and so Dog Days is not merely a trauma study, of which there are many, but also a unique literary experience.
 Dog Days is rich in ideas.
 A fascinating work, unusually conceived and written, disturbing, honest, and profound."—Lynne Tillman